alpernebbi/u-boot/tools/binman/entries.rst

         to add a flat binary with a load/start address, similar to the 'add-flat-binary' option in cbfstool.

+    legacy-stage:
+        This is the same as 'stage', but with an older internal format that embeds load/entry address and size information in a header prepended to the data, instead of storing them inside a CBFS attribute.
+        Whether you need to use 'stage' or 'legacy-stage' depends on your coreboot build's version.

 cbfs-offset:
     This is the offset of the file's data within the CBFS.
 It is used to specify where the file should be placed in cases where a fixed position